Pillsbury Hall Renovation

-While the Legislature adjourned in late May without passing a bonding bill, Governor Dayton and legislative leaders have been meeting since then to agree on terms for a special session.
+The Legislature adjourned in late May without passing a bonding bill, leaving unfinished business for the 2017 session.

 If we receive state bonding support for the remodeling of Pillsbury Hall, English will join other humanities departments in neighboring Folwell, Nicholson, Nolte, and Jones Halls, creating a hub for collaborations on research, teaching, and public engagement.
 (And the department's current space—our "temporary" housing for almost 50 years—will be eagerly taken up by Lind Hall’s main tenant, the College of Science & Engineering.)

 The 6,000+ students who take English classes annually will experience 21st-century classrooms in an iconic 1889 building—the second-oldest on campus, named in honor of John S. Pillsbury, the "father of the University."
 (The building is listed on the National Register of Historic Places, and the renovation will comply with the Secretary of the Interior's Standards for Preservation.)